 Contact us for more information

-Interested med students, residents, fellows, and all others are encouraged to to email Dr. Finkel to discuss anesthesiology research opportunities with IAA.
+Interested med students, residents, fellows, and all others are encouraged to email Dr. Finkel to discuss anesthesiology research opportunities with IAA.
 We hope you’ll consider joining our team.

 Med students, residents, fellows, and others are encouraged to contact: